Accessory nail of the fifth toe: Diagnosis

 Accessory toenails are often observed by the patient and diagnosed upon examination by a physician.
 X-rays are sometimes used to investigate the underlying bone structure for deformity.
 Ena et al. proposed the diagnostic criteria have 4 components: presence at birth, potential inheritance, involvement of the fifth toe, and bilaterality.

 Differential diagnoses include trauma-induced short-term splits, ectopic nails, onychophosis, and calluses.

 Treatment

-Most people do not seek out treatment because the accessory nail typically does not cause pain or other symptoms that interfere with everyday activities.
+Most people do not seek treatment because the accessory nail typically does not cause pain or other symptoms that interfere with everyday activities.
 However, the condition can sometimes cause discomfort or pain, particularly when the accessory nail protrudes vertically from the nail bed.
 For those who do choose treatment, an option is surgical or chemical matricectomy (complete removal or destruction of the nail matrix).

 Prevalence

-Accessory toenails are observed in people from all ethnicities and races and are not more prevalent in one group than another.
-They are stereotypically endemic to Han Chinese.
-Studies have suggested its prevalence in certain parts of China to be between 51% and 79%.
-The condition is equally as common in both males and females.
+Accessory toenails are relatively common despite descriptions of it in literature being rare.
+They were originally believed to be a feature of the Han Chinese due to the condition being rarely reported in other populations.
+A 2016 study showed that accessory toenails were found in people from various ethnic groups throughout the world, thus it is not a special racial or ethnic feature.